dwc9njit/dwc9_Midterm/readme.md

 - Added all calculations and test calculations from the original code to include add, subtract, multiply, divide, and exponent.
 - Updated all the commits for the new code put into the files.
 - Created a second branch to work on Parameterizing the testing functions.
 - Push both branches to my GitHub repository.

+# Homework 4

+## All changes to files for faker are in my version2 branch.

+- Both branches for each homework are executing well and passing all tests.
+- When necessary I will merge the branches.